openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 ```

 The variable can be used with applications which follow the normal compilation flow (e.g. `compile_tool`), as well as tools such as `vpux-opt`.

+Level of logs that are printed when filter is applied is controlled by `LOG_LEVEL` compiler config option

 ### Pass Timings